ohbendy/Myanmar-font-resources/UTN11 addenda.md

 **Khami (ခမိဖတ်စာ) ISO cnk/cek**

 [Khami or Khumi](https://en.wikipedia.org/wiki/Khumi_language) is a language of Western Burma and Eastern Bangladesh.
 It uses an orthography based on Burmese, with the addition of three (unencoded) consonants and a tonemark.
+It's also notable that the normal belowbase ုand  ူ are not used, only the postbase forms.

 ![Khumi consonants](https://github.com/ohbendy/Myanmar-font-resources/assets/12471463/90c5f98e-cdcb-43dc-a8d6-7e32249eafcc)